sebagudelo/sebagudelo/posts/a-new-chapter.md

 In 2021, I played a Product co-pilot role as a Product Marketing Manager in some startups.
 This got me close to Product teams and opened my eyes to the possibilities.

-I did some future visualisation.
+I did some visualisation.
 As a Product Marketing Manager, the pinnacle of a career could be creating an amazing strategy and launch that delivers triple-digit growth.
 This strategy could reach millions of people through many high-visibility channels.
 It looked great in my visualisation and an amazing business outcome, but it didn’t feel like me.

 I did the same visualisation as a Product Manager, the pinnacle of a career could be creating an amazing product with a talented product team, which then gets used by millions of customers.
 This felt like me.
 The longevity of a solution to a customer problem makes me feel proud.
 I have realised I get a warm feeling in my stomach and heart when I think about it.
 I’m letting this feeling pull me towards it.